ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 **POLICIES FOR LATE AND MISSED WORK**

 **Late Policies:**

+No late work is accepted.
+This include midterms and final exams.
+No resubmissions.
+Late work will not be marked.

 **Absence Form:**
 This course uses a Google form to request excused absences for term work.
 This form needs to be filled out by students if they wish to request an excused absence for any deliverable.
 Emails to instructors or TAs **will not be accepted** as timely notification for an excused absence.
 (Abscence Form)[https://canvas.ualberta.ca/courses/36448/pages/absence-declaration-form?module_item_id=4017667]